tomchapin/newhope/README.md

 # Model Weights

-We have open-sourced the model weights [NewHope](https://huggingface.co/SLAM-group).
+We have open-sourced the [model weights](https://huggingface.co/SLAM-group/NewHope).

-We are uploading the model weights.
-The weights will be available in a few hours.
+_We are uploading the model weights.
+The weights will be available in a few hours._

 # Usage